Home > Outdoor > Backpacking

 Lightweight tents will usually have 15-20–denier fly and floors.
 And a heavy car camping or winter tent will have a rating as high as 75 or more.

 Then there are the poles.
-In an effort to reduce weight, as mentioned above some tents such as the Zpacks Duplex or Hyperlite UltaMid forgo their own poles and instead rely on trekking poles to provide structural support.
+As mentioned above, some tents, such as the Zpacks Duplex or Durston X-Mid 1 forgo their own poles and instead rely on trekking poles to provide structural support.
 Always be sure to check that your trekking poles are compatible with your tent.

 Tent-specific poles are composed of carbon fiber, aluminum, composite, or a combination.
 Aluminum is light but not nearly as light as carbon fiber or some of the proprietary composites offered today.
 Aluminum poles are usually found in more affordable models and can withstand rougher handling.

-For durability, we like to use a footprint, which usually has to be bought separately.
+For durability, I like to use a footprint, which usually has to be bought separately.
 You can always fashion a custom footprint by cutting a piece of Tyvek, which is available at most hardware stores but lacks the grommets and fastening points of a manufactured footprint.

 Buying from the manufacturer ensures a proper fit and usually will snap, click, or tie in to integrate with the tent.
 A lot of ultralight backpackers are going with a crazy light polycryo footprint like this one to shave even more grams.

-The Nemo Dragonfly is made with durable but lightweight OSMO poly-nylon fabric, so you still should be mindful of where you are setting it up, and use a footprint if possible; (photo/Honey McNaughton)
+The NEMO Dragonfly is made with durable but lightweight OSMO poly-nylon fabric, so you still should be mindful of where you are setting it up, and use a footprint if possible; (photo/Honey McNaughton)

 Weight and Packed Size

-If you only plan to car camp, weight and packed size aren’t major concerns.
+If you only plan to car camp, weight, and packed size aren’t major concerns.
 But anyone planning to haul their tent into the backcountry should take a hard look at these considerations.

 Two backpacking tents set up in the Grand Canyon